What are Alternative medicines in India

 By: Nimba - July 15, 2021

-Alternative medicines are a form of treatment that has developed independently but parallel to conventional medical science.
+Alternative medicines in india are a form of treatment that has developed independently but parallel to conventional medical science.
 They are not part of standard care prescribed by western medical practices.
-When used alongside modern medicine, alternative medical practices are referred to as complementary and Alternative medicine (CAM).
+When used alongside modern medicine, alternative medical practices are referred to as complementary and Alternative medicine in india (CAM).

 This doorway of treatment is knocked on as a last resort since the people go to the conventional way to treatment first and foremost.
 When that avenue fails to provide relief, they shift to unconventional modes for help.
 Alternative medicine is such a vast field of treatment that is more ancient than modern medical science, and people are seldom aware of all the options it could provide.